 5 Stunning Hotels On The Amalfi Coast

-Italy’s Amalfi Coast looks almost mythical—the dizzyingly high coastal roads, the sweet-smelling lemon groves and colorful villages that cascade down cliffsides towards the sea.
+Italy’s Amalfi Coast looks almost mythical—the dizzyingly high coastal roads, the sweet-smelling lemon groves, and the colorful villages that cascade down cliffsides toward the sea.

 1. Hotel Onda Verde, Praiano

-If you, like me, you want luxury accommodations in Praiano – look no further than Hotel Onda Verde.
-This boutique hotel is perched on the side of a mountain, overlooking the Mediterranean Sea.
+If you, like me, want luxury accommodations in Praiano – look no further than Hotel Onda Verde This boutique hotel is perched on the side of a mountain, overlooking the Mediterranean Sea.
 Hotel Onda Verde is perfect for couples!

-The views are breathtaking, the free breakfast was great and there was not a lot of tourists in this part of the Amalfi Coast.
+The views are breathtaking, the free breakfast was great and there were not a lot of tourists in this part of the Amalfi Coast.

 2. Hotel Santa Caterina, Amalfi

-Two glass elevators that drop 10 stories through bedrock to a private beach and saltwater swimming pool.
-Hotel Santa Caterina know each guest by name and provides that personal touch that not many hotels still provide today.
+Two glass elevators drop 10 stories through bedrock to a private beach and saltwater swimming pool.
+Hotel Santa Caterina knows each guest by name and provides that personal touch that not many hotels still provide today.

 3. Le Sirenuse, Positano

-Le Sirenuse is a dream come true and the photos just doesn’t due this property justice.
+Le Sirenuse is a dream come true and the photos just don’t do this property justice.
 This 58-room family-run palazzo is just as romantic and luxurious as it was back in the day.

-There are colorful handmade tile floors, curated antiques, Tyrrhenian Sea balcony views and gorgeous restaurant on the property.
+There are colorful handmade tile floors, curated antiques, Tyrrhenian Sea balcony views, and a gorgeous restaurant on the property.

 4. Belmond Hotel Caruso, Ravello